 Food in a Stick

+So a corn dog isn't a great healthy option for this list of healthy MN State Fair food, but it is the fair.
+One won't hurt.
 Grab the infamous Pronto Pup all around the fair for just $4.
 This isn’t your ordinary corn dog.
 Instead of a cornmeal batter, the Pronto Pup is coated in a flour batter closer to pancake batter.
 It’s a difference you are just going to have to try.

+Now roasted corn is a great healthy option.
 This is the healthy side of food on a stick and a fair favorite, Corn Roast.
 These freshly roasted ears of corn are just $3 an ear.

 Grab a smoked meat stick at Smokin’ Joe’s Smokehouse at the North Woods.
 They have a variety to choose from, but the nearly 2ft long Teriyaki Beef Sticks is pretty awesome at just $4.